-Vascular and inflammatory diseases represent one of the major present medical burdens, and cardiovascular diseases (CVDs) are the number one cause of death globally.1-6 In 2008, the 40 number of CVD deaths represented 30% of global deaths.1 CVDs are accompanied (and almost certainly partly caused) by various kinds of oxidative stress, and specific research studies have shown that oxidative stress is associated with the pathogenesis of diabetes, obesity, cancer, ageing, inflam-45 mation, neurodegenerative disorders, hypertension, apoptosis, cardiovascular diseases, heart failure, and so on (e.g. ref.
+Vascular and inflammatory diseases represent one of the major present medical burdens, and cardiovascular diseases (CVDs) are the number one cause of death globally.1-6 In 2008, the number of CVD deaths represented 30% of global deaths.
+CVDs are accompanied (and almost certainly partly caused) by various kinds of oxidative stress, and specific research studies have shown that oxidative stress is associated with the pathogenesis of diabetes, obesity, cancer, ageing, inflammation, neurodegenerative disorders, hypertension, apoptosis, cardiovascular diseases, heart failure, and so on (e.g. ref.
 7-22).
-As their name implies, the various vascular diseases share a variety of properties, including raised levels of biochemical markers such as C-reactive protein,23-25 fibrinogen26 and 50 leukocyte count,27 as well as many small molecules characteristic of exposure to 'reactive oxygen species'.^{28,29} Also raised are various cytokines such as tumor necrosis factor alpha (TNF α) and interleukin-6 (IL-6) that might serve as early indicators of vascular dysfunction,^{30-32} and (most pertinently here) the iron storage protein ferritin.33-36 The enzyme heme oxygenase-1 (HO-1) catalyzes the degradation of heme, and is the major source of free iron released from heme metabolism.37-39 HO-1 may also be an important marker of inflammation, as upregulation of HO-1 occurs in a variety of situations that involve red blood cell lyses and release of heme; an example of this is in biomaterial-blood interaction during mechanical circulatory support.40 HO-1 activity is also increased systemically in inflammatory disorders like diabetes mellitus,41 rheumatoid arthritis42 and also pulmonary embolism.43 Markers like, e.g., HO-1 and cytokines, as well as iron-related inflammatory markers like ferritin, are therefore important from a biochemical standpoint.
+As their name implies, the various vascular diseases share a variety of properties, including raised levels of biochemical markers such as C-reactive protein,23-25 fibrinogen b School of Chemistry and The Manchester Institute of Biotechnology, The University of Manchester, 131, Princess St, Manchester M1 7DN, Lancs, UK.
+E-mail: dbk@manchester.ac.uk; Tel: +44 (0)161 306 4492 and leukocyte count, as well as many small molecules characteristic of exposure to 'reactive oxygen species'.
+Also raised are various cytokines such as tumor necrosis factor alpha (TNF $\alpha$ ) and interleukin-6 (IL-6) that might serve as early indicators of vascular dysfunction,30-32 and (most pertinently here) the iron storage protein ferritin.33-36 The enzyme heme oxygenase-1 (HO-1) catalyzes the degradation of heme, and is the major source of free iron released from heme metabolism.37-39 HO-1 may also be an important marker of inflammation, as upregulation of HO-1 occurs in a variety of situations that involve red blood cell lyses and release of heme; an example of this is in biomaterial-blood interaction during mechanical circulatory support.40 HO-1 activity is also increased systemically in inflammatory disorders like diabetes mellitus, rheumatoid arthritis and also pulmonary embolism.
+Markers like, e.g., HO-1 and cytokines, as well as iron-related inflammatory markers like ferritin, are therefore important from a biochemical standpoint.
 However, the scope of the current manuscript is to focus on the biophysical properties of RBCs and fibrin.